RuthyYao/RuthyYao.github.io/_posts/2024-12-09-you-are-what-you-eat-customer-segmentation.md

 There were some extremely interesting findings from profiling the clusters.

-For *Cluster 0* we saw a significant portion of spend being allocated to each of the product areas - showing customers without any particular dietary preference.
+For *Cluster 1* we saw a significant portion of spend being allocated to each of the product areas - showing customers without any particular dietary preference.

-For *Cluster 1* we saw quite high proportions of spend being allocated to Fruit & Vegetables, but very little to the Dairy & Meat product areas.
-It could be hypothesised that these customers are following a vegan diet.
+For *Cluster 2* we saw quite high proportions of spend being allocated to Fruit & Vegetables, but very little to the Dairy & Meat product areas.
+It could be hypothesised that these customers are following a vegetarian diet.

-Finally customers in *Cluster 2* spent significant portions within Dairy, Fruit & Vegetables, but very little in the Meat product area - so similarly, we would make an early hypothesis that these customers are more along the lines of those following a vegetarian diet.
+Finally customers in *Cluster 3* spent significant portions within Dairy, Fruit & Vegetables, but very little in the Meat product area - so similarly, we would make an early hypothesis that these customers are more along the lines of those following a Lacto-vegetarian diet.

 To help embed this segmentation into the business, we have proposed to call this the "You Are What You Eat" segmentation.